-Recently, a curious ~2.0 million year old Early Quaternary iron formation (IF) displaying banded rhythmicity typical of BIFs, was serendipitously discovered in the Cape Vani Sedimentary Basin (CVSB), Milos Island, Greece (Chi Fru et al., 2013, 2015).
+Banded iron formations (BIFs), are marine sedimentary deposits containing at least 15% Fe, marked by Fe-rich bands alternating with Si-rich layers that formed predominantly during the Precambrian (James, 1954; Gross, 1980; Simonson, 1985, 2003; Bekker et al., 2010).
+Recently, an Early Quaternary iron formation (IF), ~2.0 million years old, displaying banded rhythmicity typical of Precambrian banded iron formations (BIF) was serendipitously discovered in the Cape Vani sedimentary basin (CVSB) on Milos Island, Greece (Chi Fru et al., 2013, 2015).
 Before this discovery, Cape Vani was long known to host Mn oxide ores of economic potential (Hein et al., 2000; Liakopoulos et al., 2001; Glasby et al., 2005; Kilias et al., 2007).
 Milos is an emergent volcano on the Hellenic Volcanic Arc (HVA) where arc-volcanism and seafloor hydrothermal activity occur in thinned pre-Alpine to Quaternary continental crust (Kilias et al., 2013b) (Fig. 1).
-The first reported IF from CVSB is unmetamorphosed and contains diverse microfossils encrusted by hematite, with ferrihydrite proposed as a primary precursor mineral (Chi Fru et al., 2013, 2015).
-Field stratigraphy, rare earth elements (REE), stable isotopes, petrographic and microfossil studies point to microbial Fe deposition in a semienclosed, shallow submarine basin under conditions analogous to those that formed the Precambrian Algoma-type BIFs near volcanic centers (Chi Fru et al., 2015).
-These earlier reports assumed a one-time basin-wide depositional event and a common origin for all Fe-rich sedimentary rocks in the CVSB.
+The first reported IF from Cape Vani is unmetamorphosed and contains diverse microfossils encrusted by hematite, with ferrihydrite proposed as a primary precursor mineral (Chi Fru et al., 2013, 2015).
+Field stratigraphy, rare earth elements (REEs), stable isotopes, petrographic and microfossil studies point to microbial Fe deposition in a semi-enclosed, shallow submarine basin under conditions analogous to those that formed the Precambrian Algoma-type BIFs near volcanic centers (Chi Fru et al., 2015).
+These earlier reports assumed a one-time basin-wide depositional event and a common origin for all Ferich sedimentary rocks in the CVSB.
 However, it remains unclear what sedimentary processes caused the distinct deposition of the BIF-type rocks in a basin where Mn precipitation was apparently widespread at various intervals.
 Moreover, it is not known how the Mn ores relate temporally and spatially to Fe deposition in the ~1 km long CVSB.
 This knowledge may provide clues to processes that triggered large-scale deposition of similar Proterozoic Fe-Mn-rich deposits (Roy, 2006; Tsikos et al., 2010; Beukes et al., 2016).
-Here, new sedimentological, petrological and biogeochemical analyses describe cycles of periodic precipitation of shallow submarine Si and Fe-rich sedimentary rocks and the plausible mechanisms that enabled their temporal and spatial separation from the Mn deposits in the CVSB.
-The data reveal a much more complex depositional system not only controlled by microbial Fe(II) oxidation as previously proposed (Chi Fru et al., 2013, 2015), but suggests episodic submarine hydrothermal activity coupled to changing redox conditions as a central mechanism in the formation of the banded iron rocks.
+Here, new sedimentological, petrological and biogeochemical evidence describes cycles of periodic precipitation of shallow submarine Si and Fe-rich sedimentary rocks and the plausible mechanisms that enabled their temporal and spatial separation from the Mn deposits in the CVSB.
+The data reveal a much more complex depositional system not only controlled by microbial Fe(II) oxidation as previously proposed (Chi Fru et al., 2013, 2015), but illuminates episodic submarine hydrothermal activity coupled to changing redox conditions as a central mechanism in the formation of the banded iron rocks.